Indiewood Screenwriting Fund

 Program Director: Yaroslav Altunin

-Yaroslav Altunin is a Russian-born, Seattle-bred, bilingual screenwriter and director who explores themes of generational trauma and unrequited love through genre — whether it be action-packed thrillers or grounded science fiction.
+Yaroslav Altunin is a Russian-born, Seattle-bred, bilingual screenwriter and director who explores themes of generational trauma and unrequited love through grounded science fiction and action-packed thrillers.
 His work is heavily inspired by 20th-century sci-fi, his childhood as a ballet dancer, and his upbringing during the fall of communism in the Soviet Union.

-As co-creator and host of the INDIEWOOD Podcast, he brings together indie filmmakers to explore the craft of independent films and the many hats creatives have to wear to get those films made.
+As co-creator and host of the INDIEWOOD Podcast, Yaroslav talks with indie filmmakers and industry professional to explore the craft of independent films and the many hats creatives have to wear to get those films made.

-He is also the program director of the INDIEWOOD Screenwriting Fund (ISF), a program created to help underrepresented and low-income writers submit to top-tier screenplay competitions and foster a community to help them grow as creatives.
-Without worrying about the barrier of admission costs, screenwriters from all over can now focus on showcasing their creative work first.
+He is also the program director of the INDIEWOOD Screenwriting Fund (ISF), a program created to help emerging writers submit to top-tier screenplay competitions and foster a community to help them grow as creatives.
+Without worrying about the barrier of admission costs, screenwriters from can now focus on showcasing their creative work first.

 Yaroslav co-wrote and directed the web series STUPID CUPID, which was awarded the very first NYFA/MOME Grant.
 It premiered at Dances With Films and won international accolades for Best Director, Best Web Series, and Best Screenplay.
-Stupid Cupid was broadcast on Emmy award-winning TV channel NYC Media and is currently distributed by Reel Women’s Network.
-Yaroslav is currently working on developing feature films with international producers and a comic book publisher.
+Stupid Cupid was broadcast on Emmy award-winning TV channel NYC Media and distributed by Reel Women’s Network.